khalid-sudo/learning_projects/first_steps/docs/README.md

     except FileNotFoundError:
         print("the file wasn't found")
 ```
-and if want to give it more context we'll use the f sring statement
+and if want to give it more context we'll use the f sring statement.This concept is caalled **Exception Enrichement**

 ``` file = "text.txt"
     try: